PlotGuru/PGMappingKit/README.md

 ]
 ```

-You can retreive, parse the JSON response and get it into Core Data by using the following code:
+You can retrieve, parse the JSON response and get it into Core Data by using the following code:

 ```objc
 // Initialize Network Handler